Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

    hash.

-DVC will therefore create copy to a file to the ``cache`` folder, each time you call ``dvc add``. *Therefore, you should be wary to not add large files too much to DVC, as it will lead to a version control system with a huge size.*
+DVC will therefore create copy to a file to the ``cache`` folder, each time you call ``dvc add``. *Therefore, you should be wary that frequently adding new versions of large files to DVC will lead to a version control system with a huge size.*

-Luckily, DVC has some nice tricks up its sleave which alleviate this pain as much as possible:
+DVC has some tricks up its sleave which alleviate this pain as much as possible:

 * Each time you call ``dvc pull`` ([as you did in the first